bitcoinbrisbane/ProofOfCitation/README.md

 Revisions are not made public, only the final edited work is published.

 ##Solution
 Using coloured / colored coins to submit document SHA256 hashes into the block chain via the OP_RETURN field.
-XML documents, papers and images to be distributed using Storj https://github.com/Storj/
+XML documents, papers and images to be distributed using a provider such as Storj https://github.com/Storj/

 ##Normalised
 The meta data side change should be normailised to keep chains small.
 Also, subscribers of the chain may only wish to download information that is of relevance.
 Data should be nomailsed into XML structures.